 Statistically speaking, some people are at higher risk of suicide attempts, although these attempts affect many demographics.
 While upbringing and a positive mental attitude are vital to staying alive, other factors can come into play.
-Below, our expert, authoritative Los Angeles injury lawyer, Michael Ehline, will go into the keys of keeping friends happy and family alive.
-Just as great lawyers must inspire confidence and trust in their clients at the outset, you too must set the example for a patient in need of guidance.
+Below, our expert, authoritative Los Angeles injury lawyer, Michael Ehline, will go into the keys to keeping friends happy and family alive.
+Just as great lawyers must inspire confidence and trust in their clients at the outset, you, too, must set the example for a patient in need of guidance.

 Here’s a rundown of people in these higher-risk groups:

-People do try to kill themselves even if they do not meet any of the criteria above.
+People try to kill themselves even if they do not meet the criteria above.
 However, you may want to pay extra attention to friends and loved ones who fit somewhere on the list.

 Certain telltale behaviors are significant indicators of suicidal thoughts.